 All activities within the overall management function that determine the quality policy objectives and responsibilities and implement them by means of planning, control, assurance, surveillance, and improvement within the credentialing program.

+Quality Standards—

+Criteria addressing the design, development, delivery, and evaluation of assessment-based certificate programs to ensure that the program components are suitable to their purpose and function.

 Rasch Model—